josecruzado21/charLM/README.md

 ## Neural Networks
 - The negative log-likelihood and cross-entropy values obtained through gradient descent should converge to the loss values obtained from the n-gram model.
 Any discrepancy where the gradient descent loss is less than the n-gram model loss is likely due to the smoothing applied in the n-gram model, which adjusts for unseen n-grams.
 - Using cross-entropy and negative log-likelihood should yield consistent results.
 Both methods aim to minimize the same type of loss, so theoretically, the results should be equivalent, given the same data and model parameters.

+## MLP
+- In this implementation, we no longer use n-grams as discrete strings; instead, we use a continuous representation of characters.
+- The minimal unit is now the character itself (and not the n-gram), and we append as many characters as we wish to use as predictors.
+As a result, the input matrix grows to the left (in columns) rather than downward (in rows), as it did in the case of n-grams.
+This is because a string is now represented as a chain of embedding vectors (more columns) rather than as a new row.
+- Apparently, as the size of ngrams grow, the predictability increases.
+- Mini-batches help expedite the training process with results that converge to those of batch training.
+- The cross_entropy loss is calculated using the logits, while the log-likelihood is calculated using the estimated probabilities.
+In practice, cross_entropy is more efficient and well behaved, so the softmax layer is only used for prediction.